Last Updated: December 16, 2021

 The building commissioner, or whoever issues building permits, may want to sponsor handouts or web pages to prevent certain common mistakes.

-Certainly the government should make the building permit process as painless as possible, perhaps even waiving or lowering fees for major rehabs.
+Certainly the government should make the building permit process as painless as possible, perhaps even waiving or lowering fees for major rehabs, especially in neighborhoods that are experiencing disinvestment.

 In addition, you'll want to make sure you have adopted an existing building code, rather than simply a code for new construction.